StackeredSAS/AMAnDe/README.md

 - Kotlin or Java backupAgent

 With an APK:
+- All the above
-- fullBackupContent file content analysis (if exists)
+- fullBackupContent file content analysis (if it exists)
-- dataExtractionRules file content analysis (if exists)
+- dataExtractionRules file content analysis (if it exists)

 ### Network Security Config
 With an APK and if the file exists:
-- trust anchors configuration
+- Trust anchors configuration
-- certificate pinning
+- Certificate pinning
+- Clear text traffic configuration

 ### Components
 - Listing exported components
-- Summarizing information about all exported components which specified Intent Filters (uris, data, category etc.)
+- Summarizing information about all exported components specifying Intent Filters (URIs, data, category etc.)
-  - Deeplink (uris)
+  - Deeplink (URIs)
-  - Applink (uris and check if Digital Asset Link JSON file are publicly available)
+  - Applink (URIs and checks if Digital Asset Link JSON files are publicly available)
 - Analyzing permissions set on exported components
-- Listing un-exported providers which specify grantUriPermissions set to True
+- Listing un-exported providers specifying grantUriPermissions to True

 ### Firebase
 - Looking for Firebase URL

 ## Contributing
-We encourage any contribution aiming at improve this tool.
-If you want to contribute please check our guidelines (TODO lien vers CONTRIBUTING.md)
+We encourage any contribution aiming at improving this tool.
+If you want to contribute please check our guidelines in [CONTRIBUTING](CONTRIBUTING.md).

 ## todo
-- tests avec outils tiers si préinstallés
-  - Trouver d'autres outils utiles (ABE)
 - support de ADB pour completer certains tests (ex: backups) et faire du dynamique
 - faire un vrai readme -> en cours
 - Donner quelques manifest d'example plus propres